Skip to Content

 Using a rolling pin, crush the pretzels and roll to pulverize them until they resemble crumbs.

-Add the cooked pasta and bacon to butternut squash cheese sauce.
+Add the cooked macaroni and bacon to butternut squash cheese sauce.

 Pour it into a 13x9 inch (or similar sized) casserole dish.